 A common problem: security by assumption, hope, and belief

-First things first.
-Many people know the term “security by obscurity” (or “security through obscurity”): someone creates something, and keeps its details secret to “secure” it.
-However, this doesn’t work and most people know it these days.
+You know the term “security by obscurity” (or “security through obscurity”): Someone creates something and keeps its details secret to “secure” it.
+However, this doesn’t work, and most people know it these days.

-Then, there is a set of people who repeatedly state that open-source software is secure “since everybody can check the source code for security vulnerabilities”.
+Then, a set of people repeatedly state that open-source software is secure “since everybody can check the source code for security vulnerabilities.”
 We already wrote in other articles that this doesn’t work either.
-The problem is (broadly speaking):
+A problem exists:

-- end users belief that the application is secure since it is open source and someone surely already checked the source code for security vulnerabilities
+- End users believe that the application is secure since it is open source, and someone indeed checked the source code for security vulnerabilities.

-We call this “security by assumption, hope, and belief”.
-This isn’t limited to UltraVNC, of course.
-In January, a cryptographic weakness in 7-Zip was found—an open-source file archiver.
-7-Zip’s source code is also available, however, “security by assumption, hope, and belief” kicked in.
+We call this “security by assumption, hope, and belief.”
+This problem isn’t limited to UltraVNC, of course.
+In January, a cryptographic weakness in 7-Zip was found.
+7-Zip is an open-source file archiver.
+7-Zip’s source code is also available; however, “security by assumption, hope, and belief” kicked in.
 Nobody looked at the vulnerable crypto part of the code so far.

-In summary, never assume that any code is “secure”.
+In summary, never assume that any code is “secure.”
 In case of doubt, nobody checked it.
-And no, not “everybody can check open-source code for security vulnerabilities”.
+And no, not “everybody can check open-source code for security vulnerabilities.”
 Most people aren’t developers, and developers neither “speak” every programming language possible nor master bug-free secure coding.
-Simply forget this urban legend.
+Forget this urban legend.

 Vulnerabilities in UltraVNC’s code

 As mentioned above, Kaspersky found 22, mostly critical, security vulnerabilities in the UltraVNC source code (affecting client and server).
 According to Kaspersky, all UltraVNC versions are affected.
-They found the vulnerabilities in several revisions of UltraVNC (1198 to 1211), and point to revision 1212 that addresses all vulnerabilities so far.
-Revision 1212 is part of UltraVNC 18.104.22.168 that is available for about two weeks.
-Versions prior to 22.214.171.124 come with the already mentioned vulnerabilities.
+They found the vulnerabilities in several revisions of UltraVNC (1198 to 1211) and point to revision 1212 that addresses all vulnerabilities so far.
+Revision 1212 is part of UltraVNC 22.214.171.124 that is available for about two weeks.
+Versions before 126.96.36.199 come with the already mentioned vulnerabilities.

 Going to UltraVNC’s website uncovers a new problem: there is little to no security.
-Actually, the website looks like somebody set it up many years ago and nobody maintained it afterwards.
-However, there is a forum (which we will discuss below) and developers still publish posts there.
+The website looks like somebody set it up many years ago, and nobody maintained it afterward.
+However, a forum exists (which we will discuss below) and developers still publish posts there.
 So, the developers are there but seemingly don’t care about security.

 No HTTPS, no security headers

 The second obvious observation is the absence of HTTPS.
-There is actually a 2048 bit Let’s Encrypt HTTPS certificate that is valid for www.uvnc.com, not for uvnc.com (no www part).
+There is a 2048 bit Let’s Encrypt HTTPS certificate valid for www.uvnc.com, not for uvnc.com (no www part).
 However, the website doesn’t redirect non-www to www requests (or vice versa).
 It also doesn’t redirect HTTP to HTTPS.
-So, the HTTPS certificate is useless, and the certificate chain is in incorrect order, too.
-Even worse: The web server accepts totally outdated and insecure SSLv3, and outdated TLS 1.0/1.1 protocols.
+So, the HTTPS certificate is useless, and the certificate chain is in an incorrect order, too.
+Even worse: The web server accepts outdated and insecure SSLv3, plus outdated TLS 1.0 and 1.1 protocols.
 Moreover, it accepts stone-age cipher suites that use 3DES, RC4, IDEA, and RSA-based key exchange.

 There is more!
-The web server, which is installed on a server of Kansas-based APH Inc. (operating as Codero), is vulnerable to POODLE (Padding Oracle On Downgraded Legacy Encryption, CVE-2014-3566) due to its support for stone-age crypto: attackers can downgrade TLS 1.x to SSLv3.
-Additionally, there is not a single modern security header present (HTTP Strict Transport Security, Content Security Policy, X-Frame-Options, X-XSS-Protection, X-Content-Type-Options, Referrer Policy, Feature Policy etc.).
+The web server installed on a server of Kansas-based APH Inc. (operating as Codero) is vulnerable to POODLE (Padding Oracle On Downgraded Legacy Encryption, CVE-2014-3566) due to its support for stone-age crypto: attackers can downgrade TLS 1.x to SSLv3.
+Additionally, there is no modern security header present (HTTP Strict Transport Security, Content Security Policy, X-Content-Type-Options, Referrer Policy, etc.).

 By the way, this is all also true for the admin access of uvnc’s CMS.

 The list of weaknesses and security problems continues.
 There is a file that contained configuration details and secrets.
-Since the UltraVNC team changed the content of the file to “index.php” after we contacted them, we show the remaining default content of the file in the screenshot below to raise awareness.
-Such publicly-accessible files are a rich source for any attacker.
+Since the UltraVNC team changed the file’s content to “index.php” after we contacted them.
+We show the remaining default content of the file in the screenshot below to raise awareness.
+Such publicly-accessible files are a valuable source for any attacker.

 Furthermore, we looked at their CMS.
-The website is powered by Joomla.
+Joomla powers their website.
 Joomla is a famous content management system (CMS) nowadays.
-Most content management systems (e.g. Drupal, WordPress, Joomla) are extremely complex software packages that contain security vulnerabilities.
+Most content management systems (e.g., Drupal, WordPress, Joomla) are incredibly complex software packages that contain security vulnerabilities.
 Security vulnerabilities are common.
 There were more than 130 vulnerabilities with CVE identifiers in Joomla alone.
-The important part for administrators of websites is that they update their content management systems as soon as possible.
+The critical part for administrators of websites is that they update their content management systems as soon as possible.

 Let’s go back to uvnc.com.
 Its CMS identifies itself as “Joomla!
-1.5 - Open Source Content Management”.
-Using fingerprinting techniques to identify the actual version number results in “Joomla 1.5.15”.
+1.5 - Open Source Content Management.”
+Using fingerprinting techniques to determine the actual version number results in “Joomla 1.5.15.”
 Joomla 1.5.15 was released in November 2009.
-If uvnc.com really uses Joomla 1.5.15, it uses a totally outdated CMS with up to 100 publicly-known security vulnerabilities.
+If uvnc.com uses Joomla 1.5.15, it uses an outdated CMS with up to 100 publicly-known security vulnerabilities.
 This poses a high risk for any visitor of the website.

 Exposed web statistics

-Finally, we found a publicly-accessible instance of Webalizer 2.01-10 that contains stats from April 2017 to March 2018.
-These stats contain IP addresses in cleartext.
+Finally, we found a publicly-accessible instance of Webalizer 2.01-10 containing stats from April 2017 to March 2018.
+These stats include IP addresses in cleartext.
 It is unclear whether these IP addresses belong to individuals or bots.
 If they belong to private users, UltraVNC leaks personal data, too.

-Obviously, there are the same security vulnerabilities as before: no HTTPS, no security headers, and maybe an outdated version of phpBB.
-It is very likely that any website can embed the forum and conduct clickjacking.
-Moreover, the PHP version of the forum identifies itself as “PHP/5.3.3-7+squeeze19”.
-This implies that the forum’s operating system is Debian 6 “Squeeze”, and it is likely that “apache2 2.2.16-6+squeeze12” is in use.
-The LTS support for Debian 6 ended in February 2016 while Apache and PHP are unsupported since 2014.
+There are the same security vulnerabilities as before: no HTTPS, no security headers, and maybe an outdated version of phpBB.
+Any website can likely embed the forum and conduct clickjacking.
+Moreover, the PHP version of the forum identifies itself as “PHP/5.3.3-7+squeeze19.”
+This implies that the forum’s operating system is Debian 6 “Squeeze,” and it is likely that “apache2 2.2.16-6+squeeze12” is in use.
+The LTS support for Debian 6 ended in February 2016, while Apache and PHP are unsupported since 2014.

-The overall (in)security of the website could also be an indicator for poorly-secured databases used by Joomla and phpBB.
-Hopefully, we won’t observe just another data breach containing personal data and passwords of people who used the UltraVNC forum in future.
+The website’s overall (in)security could also be an indicator of poorly-secured databases used by Joomla and phpBB.
+Hopefully, we won’t observe just another data breach containing personal data and passwords of people who used the UltraVNC forum in the future.

 UltraVNC’s (non) reaction

 If you run a web server, care about it—install updates, set up technical security measures (see our web server security series), monitor it.
-Just setting up a web server under the motto “never touch a running system” is a big risk for every visitor of your website.
-Even if you don’t host valuable data or don’t process personal data of others, your server could become part of a botnet to conduct illegal activities.
+Just setting up a web server under the motto “never touch a running system” is a significant risk for every visitor of your website.
+Even if you don’t host valuable data or don’t process others' personal data, your server could become part of a botnet to conduct illegal activities.
 Additionally, at least reply to security-related/privacy-related e-mails!

 Finally, keep in mind that Virtual Network Computing (VNC) uses the Remote Framebuffer Protocol (RFB, RFC 6143).
 RFB 3.8 is insecure by design.
 The only optional security mechanism is a legacy challenge–response authentication method, using 8-digit passwords and DES.
-If you use VNC, run it only in controlled networks (e.g. your LAN or via VPN).
-Some VNC clients like UltraVNC bring their own encryption features that aren’t compatible with clients/servers offered by other organizations.
+If you use VNC, run it only in controlled networks (e.g., your LAN or via VPN).
+Some VNC clients like UltraVNC bring their own encryption features that aren’t compatible with other organizations' clients/servers.